 Stock slips before Draft night: While many considered Porter a potential No. 1 pick before his freshman season and even leading up to the Draft, Porter’s stock took a hit as some teams became concerned by Porter’s injury history.
 Porter called his time at Missouri recovering from his back injury “really, really tough, dark days” and said there were times “I was ready to give it up.”
 Porter said his slide on Draft night was a “tough time” as he saw 13 teams pass him before the Nuggets grabbed him with the No. 14 pick.

 Nuggets take it slow: Porter missed the entire 2018-19 season while recovering from a second back surgery.
-The Nuggets, who won 54 games last season, are taking a patient approach with their prized lottery pick.
+The Nuggets, who won 54 games that season, took a patient approach with their prized lottery pick.